Kalomira: 2010-2014: International collaborations, a brief pause and concert tours

-2015-2021: Rising Star, various digital singles and second hiatus
+2015-2021: Rising Star, various digital singles and second pause

-In the summer of 2015, Kalomira made a appearance on MAD VMA 2015 performing a new summer song titled "This Is Summer" released by Panik Records.
+In the summer of 2015, Kalomira made an appearance on MAD VMA 2015 performing a new summer song titled, "This Is Summer" released by Panik Records.
 Also, she gave some TV interviews and left for USA until the last month of 2016.
-That was a second hiatus from Kalomira because she gave birth to her third child.
+That was a second pause from Kalomira because she gave birth to her third child.

-In December 2016, Kalomira returned to Greece and recorded a Greek-language Christmas single titled "Ta Christougenna Afta", which was accompanied by an English version titled "Christmas Time" and released by Heaven Music.
-Kalomira participated as a hostess at the backstage of the new music talent show Rising Star.
-Her next singles were "Shoot 'em Down" and "Lipstick 2017".
-The former was written by the producers of "Secret Combination".
+In December 2016, Kalomira returned to Greece and recorded a Greek-language Christmas single titled, "Ta Christougenna Afta", which was accompanied by an English version titled, "Christmas Time" and released by Heaven Music.
+Kalomira participated as a hostess at the backstage of the new music talent show, Rising Star.
+Her next singles were, "Shoot 'em Down" and "Lipstick 2017".
+The former was written by the producers of, "Secret Combination".

-From 2018 to 2020, Kalomira released the singles, "Mommy Loves You" dedicated to her children and "Gia Mia Zoi" in Greek and "You're Not Alone" in English version, which she wrote during the coronavirus pandemic.
-During these years, in 2019, she appeared on the fashion show MadWalk performing Ariana Grande's song "No Tears Left To Cry".
+From 2018 to 2020, Kalomira released the singles, "Mommy Loves You" dedicated to her children, "Gia Mia Zoi" in Greek and "You're Not Alone" in English, which she wrote during the coronavirus pandemic.
+In 2019, she appeared in the fashion show MadWalk performing Ariana Grande's song, "No Tears Left To Cry".

 2022-present: Return to Greece, J2US, and I'm a Celebrity...
 Get Me Out of Here!

-In December 2022, she returned to Greece renewed with blonde hair.
+In December 2022, she returned to Greece with a new hairstyle with blonde hair.
 She performed Marilyn Monroe's song "Diamonds Are a Girl's Best Friend" at the fashion music show, MadWalk.

 In June 2023, she replaced the singer Biased Beast and became a coach for the actress Louisa Pyriochou on the show Just the Two of Us.
-They took the second place in the grand final of the show.
-Also she released a new single, after three years, which called "Stohos" (Goal) and toured in Greece throughout the summer.
-She performed along with Stefania and the girl group 3SUM the Eurovision Song Contest 2023 song "Cha Cha Cha" and David Guetta's song "I'm Good" at the Mad Video Music Awards.
+They gained second place in the grand final of the show.
+She also released a new single, after three years, which was called, "Stohos" (Goal) and toured Greece throughout the summer.
+She performed the Eurovision Song Contest 2023 song, "Cha Cha Cha" and David Guetta's song, "I'm Good" with Stefania and the girl group 3SUM at the Mad Video Music Awards.

-In September 2023, it was officially announced that she will present the show I'm a Celebrity...
+In September 2023, it was officially announced that she will present the show, I'm a Celebrity...
 Get Me Out of Here! together with George Lianos.

 Personal life

-In 2010, she married real estate developer George Boosalis on September 26 at Saint Paul Greek Orthodox Cathedral in Hempstead, New York.
+In 2010, she married real estate developer George Boosalis on September 26 at the Greek Orthodox Cathedral of Saint Paul in Hempstead, New York.
 In December 2012 Kalomira gave birth to two twin boys.
 Four years later, in July 2016, she gave birth to a girl.